umitakkaya/stats/README.md

 application calculates:

 - Average character length of posts per month
-- Longest post by character length per month
+- The longest post by character length per month
 - Total posts split by week number

 **1. Add the following calculation**:

 - Average number of posts **per user per month**.

 **2. Add at least one test of any kind.
-We leave the decision on what test and the number of tests to you**.
+We leave the decision on the number and kind of tests to you**.

-For the above please **do not FORK or make PRs to our repository**, instead clone it and send us the link to a Pull Request / Merge Request to your clone of the repository so that we can see clearly what you changed.
+For the above please **do not FORK or make PRs to our repository**, instead clone it and send us the link to a Pull Request / Merge Request to your clone of the repository so that we can clearly see what you changed.

 ## Notes about the API endpoints